 - Membership of the British Association of Occupational Therapists/College of Occupational Therapists.

-In January 2016 our programme was given “Candidacy Status” by The American Occupational Therapy Association (AOTA), which confirms that Brunel has successfully completed the first step in the three-step initial accreditation process - see more at: AOTA OT Master's-Level Programs - Developing and visit our Accreditation Council for Occupational Therapy Education (ACOTE) information page.
+In December 2016 our programme was granted "Preaccreditation Status" by the American Occupational Therapy Associate (AOTA), which confirms that Brunel has successfully completed steps one and two in the three-step accreditation process - see more at: AOTA OT Master's-Level Programs - Developing and visit our Accreditation Council for Occupational Therapy Education (ACOTE) information page.

-The programme will now proceed with step two - the pre-accreditation review of the programme.
-Brunel is scheduled to submit its self-study in July 2016.
-We anticipate an on-site visit in late 2016 or early 2017 followed by an accreditation decision by mid-2017.
+The programme will now proceed with step three - the onsite evaluation, scheduled for April 2017, followed by an accreditation decision by mid-2017.

 See our Frequently Asked Questions.